-- 3.1.
-For the purpose of this policy, the school defines "serious unacceptable behaviour" as any behaviour which may cause harm to oneself or others, damage the reputation of the school within the wider community, and/or any illegal behaviour, including, but not limited to, the following: - Discrimination not giving equal respect to an individual on the basis of age, disability, gender reassignment, marriage and civil partnership, pregnancy and maternity, race, religion or belief, sex, and sexual orientation - Harassment behaviour towards others which is unwanted, offensive and affects the dignity of the individual or group of individuals - Vexatious behaviour deliberately acting in a manner so as to cause annoyance or irritation - Bullying a type of harassment which involved criticism, personal abuse or persistent actions which humiliate, intimidate, frighten or demean the individual - Cyberbullying the use of electronic communication to bully a person, typically by sending messages of an intimidating or threatening nature - Possession of legal or illegal drugs, alcohol or tobacco - Possession of banned items - Truancy - Refusing to comply with disciplinary sanctions - Theft - Swearing, racist remarks or threatening language - Fighting or aggression
+3.1.
+For the purpose of this policy, the school defines "unacceptable behaviour" as any behaviour which may cause harm to oneself or others, damage the reputation of the school within the wider community, and/or any illegal behaviour, including, but not limited to, the following:

+- Discrimination not giving equal respect to an individual on the basis of age, disability, gender reassignment, marriage and civil partnership, pregnancy and maternity, race, religion or belief, sex, and sexual orientation - Harassment behaviour towards others which is unwanted, offensive and affects the dignity of theindividual or group of individuals - Vexatious behaviour deliberately acting in a manner so as to cause annoyance or irritation - Bullying a type of harassment which involved criticism, personal abuse or persistent actions which humiliate, intimidate, frighten or demean the individual - Cyberbullying the use of electronic communication to bully a person, typically by sendingmessages of an intimidating or threatening nature - Possession of legal or illegal drugs, alcohol or tobacco - Possession of banned items - Truancy - Refusing to comply with disciplinary sanctions - Theft - Swearing, racist remarks or threatening language - Fighting or aggression

-- 3.2.
+3.2.
 For the purpose of this policy, the school defines "low level unacceptable behaviour" as any behaviour which may disrupt the education of the perpetrator and/or other pupils, including, but not limited to, the following:

-- Lateness
+• Lateness

 - Low level disruption and talking in class

 - Failure to complete classwork

 - Rudeness

 - Refusing to complete homework

 - Use of mobile phones without permission

 - Graffiti

-- 3.3.
+3.3.
 "Unacceptable behaviour" may be escalated as "serious unacceptable behaviour", depending on the severity of the behaviour.

-- 3.4.
-"Challenging behaviour" is defined as:
+3.4.
+"Serious unacceptable behaviour" is defined as:

-- Discriminative abuse

-- Verbal abuse

-- Bullying

-- Persistent disobedience or destructive behaviour

-- Extreme behaviour e.g. violence, running away from school, vandalism

-- Any behaviour that threatens safety or presents a serious danger to other pupils or members of staff

-- Any behaviour that seriously inhibits the learning of pupils
+- Discriminative abuse - Bullying - Persistent disobedience or destructive behaviour leading to very frequent loss of learning time. - Extreme behaviour e.g. violence, running away from school, vandalism - Behaviour that threatens safety or presents a serious danger to other pupils or members of staff - Behaviour that seriously inhibits the learning of pupils - 3.5 Behaviour incidents will be recorded on CPOMS.

-- Any behaviour that requires the immediate attention of another staff member

-- 3.5 Behaviour incidents will be recorded on CPOMS.